 In the Commodity Futures Trading Commission’s announcement of its first bitcoin-related enforcement action, the regulator confirmed that bitcoin and its alternative digital currencies are considered “commodities” under existing laws.

 The CFTC said it had reached a settlement with San Francisco-based Coinflip and its Chief Executive Francisco Riordan.
 Coinflip, which does business under the name Derivabit, and Riordan allegedly conducted activity related to commodity options, without registering with the agency or meeting rules for exemption.
+However, there are other coinflip sites that are above board, making it easier and safer for individuals to use them.

 The CFTC said that Coinflip designated put and call options for the delivery of Bitcoins as eligible for trading on the Derivabit platform.
 The CFTC enforces laws backing the widespread trading of put and call options on a range of commodity futures, including contracts with future expiration dates on crude oil, gold, corn and coffee — as well as futures based on stock indices and foreign currency exchange rates.
+However, with the ever-growing of both bitcoin and online commodity trading, it shan’t be long before more and more people are starting to use websites such as bitcointrader in their quest to become rich.

 In its Coinflip ruling, the CFTC stated that federal law defines commodity to include “all services, rights, and interests in which contracts for future delivery are presently or in the future dealt in.”